Show services list

 Post Menopausal Bleeding Clinic

-The Postmenopausal Bleeding (PMB) Clinic is designed to explore the cause of vaginal bleeding after the menopause.
+The Post Menopausal Bleeding (PMB) Clinic is designed to explore the cause of vaginal bleeding after the menopause which happens more than one year after the normal period.
 We provide a fast and efficient way of investigating the cause of the bleeding, with the main aim of excluding cancer as the cause.

-If cancer is diagnosed, an urgent referral to the Pan Birmingham Gynaecological Cancer Centre at City Hospital will be made.
+If cancer is diagnosed, an urgent referral to the cancer centre at City Hospital is made.

 Vulval Disorders Service

 Our service offers full diagnostic and therapeutic facilities for a wide range of vulval disorders.
-We have 6 clinics per month incorporating outpatient, day case and inpatient treatment.
+We have clinics which cover outpatient, day case and inpatient treatment.

 Laparoscopic hysterectomy (keyhole operation)